cocos-creator/docs-3d-deprecated/en/editor/publish/publish-huawei-mini-game.md

 - **Game Version Number**

   This item is required. **Game Version Number** is different from the **Game Version Name**, and the **Game Version Number** is mainly used to distinguish the version update.
 Each time when you submit audit, the game version number is at least 1 higher than the value of the last submitted audit.
-It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted. **Note**: The **Game Version Number** must be a positive integer.
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted.<br>
+  > **Note**: The **Game Version Number** must be a positive integer.

 - **Supported Minimum Platform Version Number**